mmtk/mmtk-core/docs/tutorial/Tutorial.md

 NoGC is a GC plan that only allocates memory, and does not have a collector.
 We're going to use it as a base for building a new garbage collector.
 1. Each plan is stored in `mmtk-openjdk/repos/mmtk-core/src/plan`.
 Navigate there and create a copy of the folder `nogc`.
 Rename it to `mygc`.
 3. In *each file* within `mygc`, rename any reference to `nogc` to `mygc`.
 You will also have to separately rename any reference to `NoGC` to `MyGC`.
-   - For example, in Visual Studio Code, you can (making sure case sensitivity is selected in the search function) select one instance of `nogc` and either right click and select "Change all instances" or use the CTRL-F2 shortcut, and then type `mygc`, and repeat for `NoGC`.
+   * For example, in Visual Studio Code, you can (making sure case sensitivity is selected in the search function) select one instance of `nogc` and either right click and select "Change all instances" or use the CTRL-F2 shortcut, and then type `mygc`, and repeat for `NoGC`.
-4. In order to use MyGC, you will need to make some changes to the following files:
+4. In order to use MyGC, you will need to make some changes to the following files.
-    1. `mmtk-core/src/plan/mod.rs`, under the import statements, add:
+    1. `mmtk-core/Cargo.toml`, under `#plans`, add:
         ```rust
+        mygc = ["immortalspace", "largeobjectspace"]
+        ```
+        This adds a build-time flag for `mygc`, and tells the compiler that `mygc` will use an immortal space and large object space.
+    2. `mmtk-core/src/plan/mod.rs`, under the import statements, add:
+        ```rust
         #[cfg(feature = "mygc")]
         pub mod mygc;
         #[cfg(feature = "mygc")]
         pub use self::mygc as selected_plan;
         ```
-    2. `mmtk-core/Cargo.toml`, under `#plans`, add:
-        ```rust
-        mygc = ["immortalspace", "largeobjectspace"]
-        ```
+        This adds `mygc` as a module, which can be conditionally compiled using the feature (or environment variable) `mygc`.
+A GC plan needs to be selected at build time, and only one plan can be selected (as `selected_plan`).
     3. `mmtk-openjdk/mmtk/Cargo.toml`, under `[features]`, add:
         ```rust
         mygc = ["mmtk/mygc"]
         ```
+        This adds the build flag to the binding crate, using the `mygc` flag from mmtk-core.

 Note that all of the above changes almost exactly copy the NoGC entries in each of these files.
-However, NoGC has some features that are not needed for this tutorial.
+However, NoGC has some variants, such as a lock-free variant, that are not needed for this tutorial.
 Remove references to them in the MyGC plan now.
 1. Within `mygc/global.rs`, find any use of `#[cfg(feature = "mygc_lock_free")]` and delete both it *and the line below it*.
 2. Then, delete any use of the above line's negation, `#[cfg(not(feature = "mygc_lock_free"))]`, this time without changing the line below it.